kirpnlbr/kirpnlbr/README.md

 When I'm not working my sockets off, I'm either:

 ````
-• Learning about a multitude of things that interests me at the moment
+• Learning about a multitude of things that interests me at the moment.
 • Watching films and pretending to be an intelligible reviewer at Letterboxd.
 • Trying the different cafe lattes of the coffee shops of Metro Manila.
 • Reading short stories, text books, sci-fi or translated literature.